 Viable no-cloud options include hosting platforms such as managed service providers (MSPs) and colocation providers.
 An MSP or colocation provider can host critical applications at a much lower expense than your own physical on-premises data center.
 Colocation in particular, offers many of the benefits of the cloud, including easy scalability, strong security, and predictable monthly expenses.

 Of course, there are many considerations that go into finding a colocation provider.
-(Check out our Colocation Checklist.)
+(Check out our colocation resource center.)
 Businesses interested in the colocation option need to find providers that can meet their workload requirements, are strategically located and have strong security and Disaster Recovery (DR) plans in place.

 Formulating a three-tier strategy